ManideepLadi/RNN/README.md

 5.Prediction contains the predictions made by PartA model and PartB model as 2 .txt files.Each .txt file contains the predictions for the test data in order and separated by new line character.

+6.Due to time constraints the validation accuracy during each epoch is calculated via Teacher Forcing.